VBukowsky81/InputOutput/README.md

 Also, left a bit of a mess in Employee class, like unused default constructor and Setter methods.
 It's only to demonstrate I understand Getters/Setters, default constructor(important for JavaBeans) and importance of public access modifiers for certain things.

 In summary, this can be easily transfered into a full application.
-Input can be taken from HTML input fields on some website or GUI input fields of a desktop application.
+Input can be taken from HTML form/input fields on some website or GUI input fields of a desktop application.
 The database can be easily made persistent using JPA/Hibernate and syncing it(passing it into) with any SQL database somewhere.
 In other words, it can easily can be passed into persistance.

 PS.
 I fully intent to build a good quality application using JavaFX for GUI, good structure to code, lots of features and proper database syncing using MySQL(or some other SQL database).
 But I am currently focused on deeping my core skills and practicing with Enterprise platforms like Spring framework, Spring Boot, Hibernate, etc, in order to pass coding challenges and interviews.